DMS ‘Cha Nang Ngam’ Cing Xin Oriental Beauty Oolong

 Originally, Oriental Beauty Oolong Tea comes from the southeast Chinese province of Fujian and from Taiwan.
 There, it also goes by the Chinese name “Dong Fang Mei Ren.”
 In the tea cultures of China and Taiwan, this tea enjoys particular fame and reputation due to its rich tradition and exceptional taste.
 Accordingly, it is often referred to as “the champagne” among teas.

-In the nomenclature of the DMS Cha Nang Ngam Cing Xin Oriental Beauty Oolong tea, DMS means the cultivation region Doi Mae Salong, ‘Cha Nang Ngam’ is Thai language for ‘beautiful female’, whith ‘beautiful’ in terms of diligent, demure, gracious.
-Cing Xin is the Chinese / Taiwanese name of this old Taiwanese Oolong tea cultivar, while ‘Beauty’ is a shortened form of ‘Oriental Beauty, a designation that became most common for this particular tea later on and is the name under which it is best known today.
+In the nomenclature of the DMS Cha Nang Ngam Cing Xin Oriental Beauty Oolong tea, DMS means the cultivation region Doi Mae Salong.
+Then, ‘Cha Nang Ngam’ is Thai language for ‘beautiful female’, whith ‘beautiful’ in terms of diligent, demure, gracious.
+And ‘Cing Xin’ is the Chinese / Taiwanese name of this ancient Oolong tea cultivar, while ‘Oriental Beauty’ is a designation widely common for this tea today.